 - During a Pre-Hearing, a review of the conduct process will be done with the student.
 The Hearing Officer will cover how the process ties to the Code of Student Conduct, where documentation comes from, how charge letters are generated, why they are having the kind of hearing they are having (administrative vs. hearing board), and what kind of rights students going through the UC Student Conduct Process are afforded.

-- If a student is having an administrative pre-hearing, the purpose is to determine the student’s initial “plea” and determine whether they’re responsible for the alleged violation.
+- If a student is having an administrative pre-hearing, the purpose is to document the student’s initial “plea” and determine whether they’re responsible for the alleged violation.

-- If a student accepts responsibility, discussion of the students actions as well sanctions may take place.
+- If a student accepts responsibility, discussion of the student's actions as well as sanctions may take place.

-- If not, the student’s perspective will be discussed and any additional information that the student gives will be used to make an informed decision.
+- If not, the student’s perspective will be discussed and any additional information that the student provides will be used by the hearing officer to make an informed decision.